 Our visa photos are 25€ for either electronic or hard copies.
 You don’t need to book a time for the picture and the entire process shouldn’t take any longer than 5 minutes.
 The Chinese officials charge their own service fee, that can be found in the link. http://www.chinaembassy-fi.org/eng/lsfw/chinesevisa/t1486813.htm

 You can take an official passport sized photo yourself at home.
 However, there are certain points that need to be considered before uploading the picture.
 Nowadays, you can take proper pictures with your phone as well and you can send them to us for validation.
-We’ll let you know whether the picture fulfills or the standards and edit them if needed.
-We can then either send them back fully edited or upload them straight to the police servers.
-We charge 10€ for edited pictures sent straight to the police or your email.
+We’ll let you know whether the picture fulfills all the standards and edit them if needed.
+We can then send them back fully edited.
+Starting from the 23rd of September, 2020, photo stores aren’t allowed to upload pictures onto the server that they haven’t taken themselves.
+However, you can add them to the system yourself and you can find instructions for this down below.
+We charge 10€ for edited pictures sent straight to your email.
 Asking whether the picture is ok is free.
 More information can be found in the link. https://www.poliisi.fi/passport/passport_photo_instructions

 The picture needs to have even lighting.
 Don’t use a flash on your phone, since the lighting will in most cases be uneven.
 The face, in this case, tends to be over exposed and the background full of shadows.
 Natural lighting is the best option or a general bright light.
 However, make sure that the light isn’t located right above you.